Frequently Asked Questions

-It is customary in Latin America to tip service providers such as waiters, at approximately 10%, depending on the service.
 Please note that in Costa Rica, a 23% charge is added on to almost every meal (13% tax, 10% tip).
 Further tipping for wait staff is appropriate in the case of excellent service.
-Tipping is an expected – though not compulsory – component of your tour program and an expression of satisfaction with the persons who have assisted you on your tour.
+Tipping is an expected, though not compulsory, component of this program and an expression of satisfaction with the people who assist you on your trip.
+Tipping is also one of the most direct ways that you can have a positive economic impact within the local community.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.
-There are several times during the trip where there is opportunity to tip the local guides or drivers we use.
-Recommendations for tipping drivers and local guides would range from $5-10 USD per day depending on the quality and length of the service; ask your CEO for specific recommendations based on the circumstances and culture.

 Plugs and Converters

 Ecuador uses the same plug design and nearly the same voltage found in the United States—a type-A plug and 110 Volts—so there is no need for electrical adapters or converters.